You’re considering transitioning from an hourly position to a full-time salary in your current or new job.

 The first step is to recognize your value.
 Think about your core skill set and what you can offer for the company that other people in your position can’t.

-For example, maybe you have leadership skills or an ability to connect with customers and get them to make more purchases.
+For example, maybe you have leadership skills or the ability to connect with customers and get them to make more purchases.
 If so, you may be better suited for management or sales than hourly minimum wage work.

 If you’re in this position, talk to your manager if possible or request a meeting with someone in the company who may be able to further your career.
 Don’t be afraid to ask for advancement when the time is right.
 If you receive it, make sure a bump in pay follows.

 In the meantime, consider getting a second job or a side hustle.
 Just because you make minimum wage at one job doesn’t mean that should limit you in another role.
 Keep working hard, keep advancing yourself, and good things will follow.

 It’s not always easy determining if you should work hourly or ask to be paid on a salary basis.
 If you have the choice, you should carefully weigh your options and think about what’s better for your specific needs.